A team of forensic specialists has begun examining the site of a new search for missing Tyrone schoolgirl Arlene Arkinson.

-Arlene, 15, from Castlederg, Co Tyrone, vanished after a night out across the border in Co Donegal.
+Arlene, 15, disappeared in August 1994 after a night out across the border in Co Donegal.

-He was acquitted of her murder in 2005 by a jury not told of his lengthy criminal past, which included the murder of South London teenager Hannah Williams several years earlier.
+Howard was acquitted of the schoolgirl's murder in 2005 by a jury that was not made aware of his lengthy criminal history, which included killing teenager Hannah Williams in south London several years earlier.

-A long-running inquest examining the circumstances of Arlene's disappearance is expected to resume in Belfast on Monday.
+A long-running inquest into the circumstances of Arlene's disappearance is expected to conclude hearing oral evidence when it resumes in Belfast on Monday.